 But Sarah isn’t one to give up easily when she’s set herself a goal.
 Instead, she assembled her arguments and marched into the school’s offices with a “binder full of reasons why they should admit me,” she laughs.

 They did, and she turned out to be one of their most successful graduates, earning an award of excellence from her school and going to become Board Certified.

 Since then, there have been a lot of younger faces around CSNN, she notes with a grin.
 “I guess I was a bit of a trailblazer.”

-In the years following her graduation from the CSNN, Sarah has worked with more than four hundred clients.
+In the years following her graduation from the CSNN, Sarah has worked with more than two thousand clients.

 Her writing has been featured on numerous blogs, including the Huffington Post, and she’s appeared on television to talk about healthy eating.

-“It’s so gratifying to see positive change,” she says.
+“It’s so gratifying to help someone feel their best ,” she says.
 Whether that means improved performance on the track or greater productivity at work, she loves to know that she has made a difference in someone’s life.

 “Oftentimes, the change is something that looks small on the surface.
 They don’t have to sneak out to the bathroom all the time,” she says.
 “They don’t have to cancel activities.
 Those ones really hit home with me,” she adds, with empathy.